WedelFelix/WedelFelix.github.io/README.md

 ### Step 6: Customize your configuration file

 1. Open the _config.yml file in your sites root folder
-2. Update the relevent fields such as follows
+2. Update the relevant fields such as follows

 ```yml
 title: Whatever title you wish to give your site